Mary P. Burrill

-Mary P. Burrill (August 1881 – March 13, 1946) was an early 20th-century African-American female playwright of the Harlem Renaissance, who inspired Willis Richardson and other students to write plays.
+Mary Powell Burrill (August 1881 – March 13, 1946) was an early 20th-century African-American female playwright of the Harlem Renaissance, who inspired Willis Richardson and other students to write plays.
 Burrill herself wrote plays about the Black Experience, their literary and cultural activities, and the Black Elite.
-She featured the kind of central figures as were prominent in the black society of Washington, D.C., and others who contributed to black women’s education in early twentieth century.
+She featured the kind of central figures as were prominent in the black society of Washington, D.C., and others who contributed to black women's education in early twentieth century.

 Early life

-Mary Powell Burrill was born in August 1881 in Washington, D.C., the daughter of John H. and Clara E. Burrill.
+Mary Powell Burrill was born in August 1881 in Washington, D.C., the daughter of John Henry Burrill and Clara Eliza Washington Burrill.
 In 1901, she graduated from M Street High School (later Dunbar High School) in Washington, D.C., which was one of the leading black academic, secondary schools in the country at the time.
-During Burrill's adolescence and early adulthood, she had an emotional and possibly erotic relationship with Angelina Weld Grimké, which allowed Burill to encourage her to pursue playwriting as she would later become a famous poet, playwright and teacher.
+During Burrill's adolescence and early adulthood, she had an emotional and possibly erotic relationship with Angelina Weld Grimké, which allowed Burrill to encourage her to pursue playwriting as she would later become a famous poet, playwright and teacher.

 Burrill's family later moved to Boston, Massachusetts.
 There she attended Emerson College of Oratory (later Emerson College), where she received a diploma in 1904.